-23.0 Use of reasonable force

-It is recommended that staff do not make any physical contact with pupils especially in an attempt to stop them leaving a room, physically bring them back into a room or force them to turn around and face the member of staff.
+23.0 Use of reasonable force - TSAT PRINCIPLE RESPONSES | RESPONSIBILITY attempt to stop them leaving a room, physically bring them back into a room or force them to turn around and face the member of staff.
 The Academy has a 'Use of Reasonable Force Policy', which gives guidance on when it is acceptable to restrain a pupil.
 This includes but is not exclusive to the following situations: a) Stopping a pupil committing a criminal offence b) Stopping a pupil from causing injury c) Stopping a pupil causing damage to property d) Stopping a pupil from prejudicing good order and discipline.
 Staff involved in using reasonable force must record it in writing and convey the information to the Principal.